-SICAV: Société d'Investissement à Capital Variable.
-A type of open-ended fund widely used in Europe.
+${\bf SICAV}: Société d'Investissement à Capital Variable.
+A type of open-ended fund widely used in Europe.$

 Spread: the difference between the bid and the ask price of a single security.
 It can also refer to the difference in price between two securities.
 See Ask/Bid price.
+Total return: the capital gain or loss plus any income generated by an investment over a given period.

 Stewardship: our responsibility to understand and manage investment risks we take on behalf of our clients.
 We consider material Environmental, Social and Governance ('ESG') information in the same way as we consider other types of investment analysis.
 These three factors enable us to evaluate how companies interact with the Environment (such as climate change), Society (human rights) and Governance (management).
-Stewardship entails a responsibility to monitor and engage with the companies in which we invest
+Stewardship entails a responsibility to monitor and engage with the companies in which we invest.

-Sustainability: by appropriately considering ESG risks and engaging with companies, we strive to generate long term, sustainable returns for our clients.
+$\textbf{Sustainability:} \ \ \text{by appropriately considering ESG risks and engaging with companies,} \ \ \text{we strive to generate long term, sustainable returns for our clients.}$